mental32/ep/README.md

 > It is suggested that you have pipenv installed prior to running anything

+Install and update dependencies with `pipenv install`.

-You must first export the discord token to be used.
+Then export the discord token to be used.

 ```bash
 export DISCORD_TOKEN="token"